peter890331/PokeStop_Showcase-Potential_Coords_Finder-English_Version/README.md

-# PokeStop Showcase - Potential Coords Finder - English Version
+# PokeStop Showcase - Potential Coords Finder
 PokeStop_Showcase-Potential_Coords_Finder-English_Version, made by Peter Yu.

 > This is a coordinate finder webpage used to find the coordinates of showcase in Pokémon GO that are about to end in other time zones and may not be occupied.